-In addition to the Commissioners who are the voting representatives of each state, the Interstate Commission shall include individuals who are not commissioners but who are members of interested organizations; such non-commissioner members must include a member of the national organizations of governors, legislators, state chief justices, attorneys general and crime victims.
-All non-commissioner members of the Interstate Commission shall be ex-officio (nonvoting) members.
-The Interstate Commission may provide in its by-laws for such additional, ex-officio, non-voting members as it deems necessary.

-Each compacting state represented at any meeting of the Interstate Commission is entitled to one vote.
-A majority of the compacting states shall constitute a quorum for the transaction of business, unless a larger quorum is required by the by-laws of the Interstate Commission.

-The Interstate Commission shall meet at least once each calendar year.
-The chairperson may call additional meetings and, upon the request of 27 or more compacting states, shall call additional meetings.
-Public notice shall be given of all meetings and meetings shall be open to the public.

-The Interstate Commission shall establish an Executive Committee which shall include commission officers, members and others as shall be determined by the By-laws.
-The Executive Committee shall have the power to act on behalf of the Interstate Commission during periods when the Interstate Commission is not in session, with the exception of rulemaking and/or amendment to the Compact.
-The Executive Committee oversees the day-to-day activities managed by the Executive Director and Interstate Commission staff; administers enforcement and compliance with the provisions of the compact, its by-laws and as directed by the Interstate Commission and performs other duties as directed by Commission or set forth in the By-laws.
+- (c) (1) In addition to the commissioners who are the voting representatives of each state, the interstate commission shall include individuals who are not commissioners but who are members of interested organizations.
+Such noncommissioner members must include a member of the national organizations of governors, legislators, state chief justices, attorneys general and crime victims. - (2) All noncommissioner members of the interstate commission shall be ex-officio (nonvoting) members.
+The interstate commission may provide in its bylaws for such additional, ex-officio, nonvoting members as it deems necessary. - (d) (1) Each compacting state represented at any meeting of the interstate commission is entitled to one (1) vote. - (2) A majority of the compacting states shall constitute a quorum for the transaction of business, unless a larger quorum is required by the bylaws of the interstate commission. - (3) The interstate commission shall meet at least once each calendar year.
+The chairperson may call additional meetings and, upon the request of twenty-seven (27) or more compacting states, shall call additional meetings. - (4) Public notice shall be given of all meetings and meetings shall be open to the public. - (e) (1) The interstate commission shall establish an executive committee which shall include commission officers, members, and others as shall be determined by the bylaws. - (2) The executive committee shall have the power to act on behalf of the interstate commission during periods when the interstate commission is not in session, with the exception of rulemaking and/or amendment to the compact. - (3) The executive committee oversees the day-to-day activities managed by the executive director and interstate commission staff administers enforcement and compliance with the provisions of the compact, its bylaws, and as directed by the interstate commission and performs other duties as directed by the commission or set forth in the bylaws.

-ARTICLE IV

-THE STATE COUNCIL
+12-51-104.
+The state council.

+- (a) An Arkansas State Council for the Interstate Commission for Adult Offender Supervision is created, which shall consist of the following members: - (1) One (1) nonelected person, chosen from a list of five (5) names submitted by the Director of the Department of Community Correction, who will act as the representative of the legislative branch of government, to be appointed by the President Pro Tempore of the Senate; - (2) One (1) representative of the judicial branch of government, who is not an acting judge, appointed by the Governor; - (3) The members of the Board of Corrections, who will act as representatives of the executive branch of government, appointed by the Governor; - (4) One (1) representative from a victims group appointed by the Governor; and

-Each member state shall create a State Council for Interstate Adult Offender Supervision which shall be responsible for the appointment of the commissioner who shall serve on the Interstate Commission from that state.
-Each state council shall appoint as its commissioner the Compact Administrator from that state to serve on the Interstate Commission in such capacity under or pursuant to applicable law of the member state.
-While each member state may determine the membership of its own state council, its membership must include at least one representative from the legislative, judicial, and executive branches of government, victims groups and compact administrators.
-Each compacting state retains the right to determine the qualifications of the Compact Administrator who shall be appointed by the state council or by the Governor in consultation with the Legislature and the Judiciary.
-In addition to appointment of its commissioner to the National Interstate Commission, each state council shall exercise oversight and advocacy concerning its participation in Interstate Commission activities and other duties as may be determined by each member state including but not limited to, development of policy concerning operations and procedures of the compact within that state.
+- (5) The Director of the Department of Community Correction who, in addition to serving as a member of the council, shall be appointed by the Governor as the compact administrator for the state. - (b) The council shall appoint the compact administrator as the Arkansas commissioner to the interstate commission, who shall serve on the interstate commission in such capacity under or pursuant to the applicable law of this state. - (c) The council shall exercise oversight and advocacy concerning its participation in interstate commission activities and other duties as may be determined by the council, including development of policy concerning operations and procedures of the compact within this state.

-ARTICLE V

-POWERS AND DUTIES OF THE INTERSTATE COMMISSION
+12-51-105.
+Powers and duties of the interstate commission.

-The Interstate Commission shall have the following powers:
+The Interstate Commission for Adult Offender Supervision shall have the following powers: